 Phil's son, Jeb Bladine, became editor in 1974 and assumed the role of publisher in 1991.
 Like his father, uncle and grandfather, he has served as president of ONPA.
 The News-Register was named Oregon's best community newspaper in its category for 2000, and in 2005 won its seventh consecutive "Sweepstakes Award" from ONPA as the state's most honored non-daily newspaper.

 Jeb's son, Philip Ossie Bladine, became news editor in 2011 and, in September 2014, became a fourth generation of the Bladine family to assume the title as editor

 In recent years, the newspaper has won General Excellence honors from ONPA and from both the National Newspaper Association and Inland Newspaper Association.

-Members of the company board of directors include Jeb and Michelle Bladine, Pam Bladine of San Angelo, TX, Chelsey B. Nichol of McMinnville, Philip Ossie Bladine of Vancouver, WA, and Guy Everingham of McMinnville.
+Members of the company board of directors include Jeb and Michelle Bladine, Pam Bladine of San Angelo, TX, Chelsey B. Nichol of McMinnville, Philip Ossie Bladine of McMinnville, OR, and Guy Everingham of McMinnville.

 Community Newspaper Mission

 "As we discover, report and comment on local people and activities, we maintain a diversity of connection points to the community.
 We produce a scrapbook of shared experiences, values and norms; we highlight the strengths, assets and resources that exist – or are needed – for local people to built a stronger community; we provide recognition for those efforts.